Burton upon Trent and Swadlincote Green Belt

 The Burton upon Trent and Swadlincote Green Belt is a green belt environmental and planning policy that regulates the rural space between the towns of Burton upon Trent and Swadlincote, in the counties of Derbyshire and Staffordshire, within the East Midlands region of England.
-Essentially, the function of the belt in this location is to prevent the towns merging by lessening urban sprawl.
+Essentially, the function of the green belt in this location is to prevent the towns merging by lessening urban sprawl.
 It is managed by local planning authorities on guidance from central government.